 7 Critical Content Marketing Functions ONLY CoSchedule Can Do

-There are several unsung features that make CoSchedule so good, that they’ve become the obvious (and only choice) for anyone who is a solopreneur and doesn’t have the time or the resources to devote to promoting their content 24/7.
+There are several unsung features that make CoSchedule so good.They’ve become the obvious (and only choice) for anyone who is a solopreneur and doesn’t have the time or the resources to devote to promoting their content 24/7.

-In 2013, CoSchedule launched its calendar with one simple function — the ability to schedule social media promotions for an article BEFORE it is published.
+In 2013, CoSchedule launched its calendar with one simple function — the ability to schedule social media promotions for an article BEFORE it’s published.

-I bet you probably thought there were lots of social media platforms that could do this — but NO.
+I bet you probably thought there were lots of social media platforms that could do this.
+Nope.

 No other platform allows you to streamline this blog posting and promotion process.
 NONE.